 I have found ways of coping with my Misophonia.
 Luckily, I can mask some of these distractions by putting on headphones and listening to music.
 At times, I need to turn it up to a high volume because I can hear eating noises through the music, but for the most part this works for me.
 If not, I simply remove myself from the area.
 I’ve taken bathroom breaks, went to the café, or just walked around for a few minutes until the noise maker stops.
 If for some reason I can’t mask the sounds or leave the area, I am completely distracted by the noises.
 It’s all I hear and all I can think about.
 My irritation levels skyrockets, yet I must endure.

 It is strangely comforting that I have found out that I am not the only one.
 Knowing there are others dealing with this disorder makes me feel better about myself.
-I’m not crazy, I’m not a curmudgeon, I’m not overly sensitive, I’m not an a**hole… just someone dealing with a disorder that thousands of others have to cope with.
-That in itself gives me great comfort.
+I’m not crazy, I’m not a curmudgeon, I’m not overly sensitive, I’m not an a**hole… just someone dealing with a disorder that thousands of others must cope with.
+That gives me great comfort.